Posting conversion details to Microsoft (Bing) Ads

 - This unique code is needed in order to identify the converting visitor.

-In your Bing Ads account from the main menu on the left, click All campaigns -> Settings -> then Account settings and look for Auto-tagging (see attached).
+In your Microsoft (Bing) Ads account from the main menu on the left, click All campaigns -> Settings -> then Account level options and look for Auto-tagging of Click ID.

 - Make sure that you check this checkbox in order to enable Auto-tagging.

-4. Create a conversion action in your Bing Ads account:
+3. Create a conversion goal in your Microsoft (Bing) Ads account:

-- go to Tools -> Conversions, then click on the
+- go to Tools -> Conversion goals, then click on the

-- name the conversion action ‘ImportConversion’, choose Purchase/Sale as Category, then SAVE the conversion action.
+name the conversion goal ‘ImportConversion’, choose ‘Conversion action value may vary’ as the Revenue, then SAVE the conversion goal.

-5. In your Bing campaigns from CPV Lab Pro, define
+In your Bing campaigns from CPV Lab Pro, make sure that you have

-'msclkid' as the Parameter for the External ID token and leave the Placeholder blank (see attached).
+'msclkid'defined as the Parameter for the External ID token and leave the Placeholder blank (see below).

-- This will make CPV Lab Pro capture the unique codes for visitors coming from Bing Ads.
+This will make CPV Lab Pro capture the unique codes for visitors coming from Microsoft (Bing) Ads.

 - If you get the above, it means that the new page works well (it doesn’t show any conversion data yet, but it will show data once you get some conversions).

-8. Create the Upload Schedule in Bing Ads
+6. Create the Upload Schedule in Microsoft (Bing) Ads

-- Go to your Bing Ads account and navigate to Tools -> Conversions, then select Uploads on the left:
+- Go to your Microsoft (Bing) Ads account and navigate to Tools -> Offline Conversions:

 - Here you need to:

-- enter the URL above for your new page as the Source URL
+- enter the URL from Step 5 above for your new page as the Source URL

 - choose ‘Every 6 hours’ as the Frequency

-- Save the current settings and you have created the Schedule that will import conversions periodically from CPV Lab Pro to Bing Ads.
+- Save the current settings and you have created the Schedule that will import conversions periodically from CPV Lab Pro to Microsoft (Bing) Ads.

-- Once conversions are uploaded you will also see them appearing in your Bing Ads reports.
+- Once conversions are uploaded you will also see them appearing in your Microsoft (Bing) Ads reports.

-There are several optional parameters that you can use in the URL that you submit to Bing Ads:
+There are several optional parameters that you can use in the URL that you submit to Microsoft (Bing) Ads:

 |days||7||The number of days to return conversion for.
 By default, conversions from the past 7 days are returned.|